tydev-new/ARCH/design_doc/3_engineering_design.md

                     └─────────────┘     └─────────────┘
 ```

-1. Containerd sends a create command to Tardis
+1. Containerd sends a create command to ARCH
-2. Tardis parses the command and determines if the container is Tardis-enabled
+2. ARCH parses the command and determines if the container is ARCH-enabled
-3. If enabled, Tardis checks if a checkpoint image exists
+3. If enabled, ARCH checks if a checkpoint image exists
-4. If a checkpoint image exists, Tardis calls the Checkpoint Handler
+4. If a checkpoint image exists, ARCH calls the Checkpoint Handler
 5. Checkpoint Handler validates the checkpoint image
 6. Checkpoint Handler copies files from the checkpoint image to the container
 7. Checkpoint Handler calls Runc with a restore command instead of create